 The export statistics consist of goods valued at more than $2,500 per commodity shipped by individuals and organizations (including exporters, freight forwarders, and carriers) from the U.S. to other countries.

 Data are compiled in terms of commodity classification, quantities, values, shipping weights, method of transportaion (air or vessel), state of (movement) origin, customs district, customs port, country of destination, and whether contents are domestic goods or reexports.
 Since January 1989, commodities have been compiled under Schedule B harmonized classifications of domestic and foreign commodity exports.
-These transactions are classified under approximately 8,000 different products leaving the United States.
+These transactions are classified under approximately 9,000 different products leaving the United States.
 Statistics are also complied under the Standard International Trade Calssification (SITC), North American Industry Classification System (NAICS), End-Use Commodity Classification, and Advanced Technology Products.
-These statistics include data about all 240 U.S. trading partners, 400 U.S. ports, and 45 districts.
+These statistics include data about all 240 U.S. trading partners, over 400 U.S. ports, and 45 districts.

 Statistics for U.S. exports to Canada are based on import documents filed with Canadian agencies and forwarded to the U.S. Census Bureau under a 1987 data exchange agreement.
 Under this agreement, each country eliminated most cross-border export documents; maintains detailed statistics on cross-border imports; exchanges monthly files of cross-border import statistics; and publishes exchanged statistics in place of previously compiled export statistics.

 USA Trade Online, an online subscription service, provides U.S. export statistics of commodities at the 2, 4, 6 and 10-digit Harmonized Schedule (HS) level.
 Monthly, year-to-date and annual statistics on value and quantity by country, customs district.
 Port statistics by 6-digit HS and country are also provided for value, shipping weight, and method of transportation.
-State export statistics are provided for 6-digit HS or 4-digit NAICS and country are provided for value, shipping weight and method of transportation.
+State import and export statistics are provided for 6-digit HS or 4-digit NAICS and country are provided for value, shipping weight and method of transportation.
 Statistics by 6-digit NAICS, country and district are provided for balance; domestic, foreign and total exports; and General Imports Customs value, General Imports CIF value, Imports for Consumption Customs value and Imports for Consumption CIF value.

 U.S. Exports of Merchandise - Monthy Provides export statistics in ASCII or dBase format.
 Each file has various data fields for HS commodities at the 2, 4, 6 and 10-digit level.
 Country and customs district data for value and quantity are provided on a monthly, year-to-date and annual basis.
 Files are available for months and years since September 1989.